True North Behavioral Health Agency

 Please reach us at info@truenorthbehavioralhealth.org if you cannot find an answer to your question.

 Yes.
-Our certified anger management classes are accepted by courts, probation officers, DFCS workers, attorneys, and employers.
-If you have specific requirements, please provide your referral paperwork before your first session.
+Our programs are accepted by courts, probation officers, DFCS, attorneys, and employers.
+Please provide referral documentation prior to your first session.

-Your required number of sessions is determined by your referring agency (court, probation, DFCS, attorney, or employer).
-Common program lengths include 8, 12, 16, or 24 sessions.
+Program length is determined by the referring agency.
+Common lengths include 8, 12, 16, or 24 sessions.

-Missed sessions count as absences and must be made up.
-Missed sessions are still billed.
-A session missed due to arriving over 10 minutes late is also counted as an absence.
+Missed sessions must be made up and are still billed.
+Arriving more than 10 minutes late counts as an absence.

 Yes.
-Individual sessions are available for clients who need a private, personalized option or who are working with strict deadlines.
+Individual sessions are available for clients needing a more personalized or time-sensitive option.

 Yes.
-A certificate is issued once all required sessions are completed and all program fees are paid in full.
+Certificates are issued after all sessions are completed and all fees are paid.

 You must submit your: